Christmas in Africa is usually festive, loud, and colourful. It is a very intense period, especially when the mood is activated.

 This is a Nigerian Christmas culture that is still very popular to date.
 Some families go all out to make custom designs, identical fabrics for every single member of the family.

-The display of colorful attire is always the highlight of the day, everyone trying to outshine the other by wearing elaborate styles when they go visiting on that day.
+The display of colourful attire is always the highlight of the day, everyone trying to outshine the other by wearing elaborate styles when they go visiting on that day.
 It all adds to the holiday fun and excitement.

 Some people can still live without getting a Christmas cloth, but you see Christmas rice…ahh!
 E go hard.
 “5 out of 5 families in Nigeria have rice for Christmas”.